 How Is It Different From Market Correction?

-During both a bear phase and the market correction, the stock prices drop.
+The stock prices drop during both the bear phase and the market correction.
 However, both terms are very different from each other.

 Another significant difference between the two is the level to which the prices fall under both phases.
 A bear phase is usually when the stock prices fall by 20% or more.
 On the other hand, prices fall by about 10% during a market correction.

 Also, market correction usually lasts for less than two months.
-Bear phase, on the other hand, may last for two months to two years or more.
+On the other hand, the bear phase may last for two months to two years or more.

 There have been 123 instances of market corrections and 32 bear phases during the period between 1900 and 2013.